zonemaster/zonemaster-backend/docs/Configuration.md

 If this property is unspecified, the value of [DB.database_host] is used instead.

+If this property is set to `localhost`, then the [MYSQL.port] property is discarded as the driver connects using a UNIX socket (see the [DBD::mysql documentation]).

 ### port

 The port the MySQL server is listening on.
-If the server is on the local machine, then the [MYSQL.host] value must contain the loopback IP address (127.0.0.1).
 Default value: `3306`.

+If [MYSQL.host] is set to `localhost`, then this property is discarded as the driver connects using a UNIX socket (see the [DBD::mysql documentation]).

 ### user